-Joshua Boles

-Senior Manager - Capacity Market Operations

-c/o The New York Independent System Operator, Inc.

-10 Krey Blvd,

-Rensselaer, NY 12144
+Customer Registration Department c/o The New York Independent System Operator, Inc. 10 Krey Blvd, Rensselaer, NY 12144 Phone: 518-356-6000 E-mail: participation@nviso.com

-Phone: 518-356-6293

-E-mail: jboles@nyiso.com

 - (b) All representations, warranties, covenants, and obligations of this Agreement shall survive each purchase or sale of Unforced Capacity by Market Participant. - (c) Market Participant's Bid or Offer Packages, together with the ISO Services Tariff and the ICAP Manual, shall constitute the entire agreement between the Parties on the subject matter hereof and shall supersede all prior discussions, agreements, and understandings of any kind and nature between them on such subject matter. - (d) It is understood and agreed that the provisions of this Agreement are intended for the respective benefit of Market Participant and the NYISO and may be enforced directly by the NYISO against Market Participant or by Market Participant against the NYISO. - (e) This Agreement and all Electronic Bids and Electronic Offers shall be governed by and construed in accordance with the laws of the State of New York without giving effect to its conflict of laws provisions.